SSWConsulting/SSW.Rules.Content/rules/support-send-links/rule.md

 :::

 ::: greybox
 Yes - you can do validation in TinaCMS.
-Here is the link to the docs. [https://tina.io/docs/plugins/forms/](https://tina.io/docs/plugins/forms/)
+Here is the link to the docs [https://tina.io/docs/extending-tina/validation](https://tina.io/docs/extending-tina/validation).
 :::
 ::: good
 Figure: Good Example - Replying with a link to the docs